gitextensions/GitExtensionsDoc/source/browse_repository.rst

 =================

 You can browse a repository by starting Git Extensions and select the repository to open.
 The main window contains the revision graph (commit log).
-You could also open the ‘Browse’ window from the shell extensions and from :ref:`visual_studio`.
+You could also open the ‘Browse’ window from :ref:`windows-explorer` and from :ref:`visual_studio`.

-TBD This page is incomplete

 The Browse window contains of several parts: